SSCL-USENIX/SSCL/readme.md

 #### To run it on your device

-Use the requirements.txt file to install the required libraries.

-Use Python Version 3.8.13
-and Cuda Version v11.6.0
+**Use the requirements.txt file to install the required libraries.Use Python Version 3.8.13 and Cuda Version v11.6.0**

 ## 1. Baseline Methods